 The above verse among others, tells us how much emphasis Islam lays on the observation and study of natural phenomena as well as the laws underlying them.
 In an age when scientific investigations have raised serious questions about religious belief, it is the same scientific investigations that lead to the validity of the Qur’anic revelation and of the religion based on it.

-As our knowledge of science expands, we get more and more evidences of the methodical organization of the phenomena of nature, which points to an Intelligent Planner behind it all.
-The Qur’an encourages this kind of general reflection; and in fact the findings of modern science are seen to be clearly endorsing the specific scientific data provided in the Qur’an.
-For instance read the following verse:
+As our knowledge of science expands, we get more and more pieces of evidence of the methodical organization of the phenomena of nature, which points to an Intelligent Planner behind it all.
+The Qur’an encourages this kind of general reflection, and in fact, the findings of modern science are seen to be clearly endorsing the specific scientific data provided in the Qur’an.
+For instance, read the following verse:

 Are the disbelievers not aware that the heavens and the earth used to be joined together and that We ripped them apart, that We made every living thing from water?
 Will they not believe?
 (Al-Anbiya 21:30)